List of coups and coup attempts by country

 This is a list of coups d'état and coup attempts by country, listed in chronological order.
-A coup is an attempt to illegally overthrow a country's government.
+According to a report in the Journal of Peace Research, a coup is the illegal overthrow of a government (as opposed to legal coercion).
 Scholars generally consider a coup successful when the usurpers are able to maintain control of the government for at least seven days.